Introduction

 MBA programs are not looking for a specific number of years of work experience.
 Graham Richmond, a former admission officer at Wharton, has seen “wonderful candidates with just one to two years of experience.”
 But you can check your preferred school’s class profile to understand how many years of work experience admitted students acquired.

-For example, most of the full-time MBA students Kellogg School of Management admits have five years of work experience.
-Similarly, London Business School’s students have five, Booth School of Business students have five on average, and Stanford GSB students have 4.7.
+Most of the full-time MBA students Kellogg School of Management admits have five years of work experience.
+Similarly, London Business School’s students have around five, Booth School of Business students have five on average, and Stanford GSB students have 5.

 Common Mistakes to Avoid When You Apply for an MBA